These Money-Saving Mindsets Will Improve Your Finances

-If you're looking to improve your finances – and many of us are – then it might be that a change in mindset is in order.
+If you're looking to improve your finances—and many of us are—then you might need to switch to some money-saving mindsets.
 Through smart thinking and frugal wisdom, you should be able to make better financial decisions, and that could do much to protect the money you have in your bank account.

 Mindset #1: It could happen to me

 What could happen to you?
-Well, we are talking in the negative sense here.
-Your car could break down when you're halfway across town.
+Well, your car could break down when you're halfway across town.
 A sudden change in weather could lay waste to part of your home.
 You might lose your job and find yourself on the unemployment line.
 And you could fall prey to any other types of disaster, each one of which could eat into your finances.

 Mindset #2: Live for tomorrow and not for today